 With Giving Tuesday approaching, it’s time to start planning your year-end fundraising campaign to take advantage of the biggest donation day of the year.
 By working closely with your bookkeeper and finance team, you can set and track appropriate targets, promote donor retention, and hopefully meet your goal of raising enough funds to carry out your mission next year.

-The first step to creating a successful year-end fundraising plan is using information from your bookkeeper to set your objectives.
+The first step to creating a successful year-end fundraising plan is using financial information from your bookkeeper to set your objectives.
 You might, for example, want to establish end-of-year targets based on your organization’s growth plans, annual budget, or previous fundraising results.

 Let’s take a look at all three of these strategies to determine how much your not-for-profit organization should target to raise during your year-end giving campaigns.

-3 Strategies for Setting Your Year-End Fundraising Targets
+Three Strategies for Setting Your Year-End Fundraising Targets

 1. Setting fundraising targets based on your growth plans